Technical Writing

 Benefits of Structured Content for Product Documentation

 Technical writers need to communicate complex information to less expert end-users, often adding new details to existing documentation while retaining the same core ideas.
-Structured content helps them do this in creative ways while maintaining the quality of their output.
+Using structured content authoring helps them do this in creative ways while maintaining the quality of their output.

 Here are the main ways in which the concept enables this: